ivelin/zk0/docs/RUNNING.md

 **No manual intervention required** - model checkpoints are saved automatically during training and can be used for deployment, analysis, or continued training.

+### Experiment Tracking

+zk0 integrates with Weights & Biases (WandB) for comprehensive experiment tracking and visualization:

+- **Automatic Logging**: When `use-wandb=true` in `pyproject.toml`, training metrics, hyperparameters, and evaluation results are automatically logged to WandB.
+- **Model Cards**: Generated README.md files in checkpoint directories include direct links to WandB experiment runs when WandB is enabled.
+- **Visualization**: View detailed training curves, client performance, and federated learning metrics in real-time.
+- **Setup**: Set `WANDB_API_KEY` in your `.env` file to enable WandB logging.

+**Tested**: Completes 500 rounds in ~10-15 minutes; policy loss tracks convergence with early stopping.

 ## Advanced: Monitoring Runs

 To troubleshoot restarts (e.g., PSU overload), use sys_monitor_logs.sh: